+Introduced by:

-introduced by ORDINANCE NO
+ORDINANCE NO.

-AN ORDINANCE OF THE CITY OF PASADENA AMENDING PASADENA MUNICIPAL CODE TITLE 14 AND ADOPTING TITLE 24 OF THE CALIFORNIA CODE OF REGULATIONS INCORPORATING THE 2016 CALIFORNIA BUILDING CODE AND APPENDIX CHAPTERS C, D, H, I, AND J; THE 2016 CALIFORNIA RESIDENTIAL BUILDING CODE AND APPENDIX E, G, AND H; THE 2016 CALIFORNIA MECHANICAL CODE; THE 2016 CALIFORNIA PLUMBING CODE; THE 2016 CALIFORNIA ELECTRICAL CODE; THE 2016 CALIFORNIA FIRE CODE; AND THE 2016 CALIFORNIA GREEN BUILDINGS STANDARDS CODE
+AN ORDINANCE OF THE CITY OF PASADENA ADOPTING TITLE 24 OF THE CALIFORNIA CODE OF REGULATIONS, PARTS 1-12, INCORPORATING THE 2019 CALIFORNIA BUILDING CODE AND APPENDIX CHAPTERS C, D, H, I AND J; THE 2019 CALIFORNIA RESIDENTIAL CODE APPENDIX CHAPTERS H, J, AND V; THE 2019 CALIFORNIA GREEN BUILDING STANDARDS CODE; THE 2019 CALIFORNIA ELECTRICAL CODE; THE 2019 CALIFORNIA MECHANICAL CODE; THE 2019 CALIFORNIA PLUMBING CODE; THE 2019 CALIFORNIA ADMINISTRATIVE CODE; THE 2019 CALIFORNIA ENERGY CODE; THE 2019 CALIFORNIA FIRE CODE AND APPENDIX CHAPTER 4 AND APPENDICES B THROUGH O; THE 2019 CALIFORNIA HISTORICAL BUILDING CODE; THE 2019 CALIFORNIA REFERENCED STANDARDS CODE AND THE 2019 CALIFORNIA EXISTING BUILDING CODE

-Whereas the City of Pasadena is adopting the 2016 editions of the California Building Code, Residential Building Code, Fire Code and Green Building Standards Code and is making certain amendments thereto, and
+Whereas the City of Pasadena is adopting the 2019 editions of the California Building Code, Residential Building Code, Fire Code and Green Building Standards Code and is making certain amendments thereto; and

-Whereas State law requires that a city must adopt specific findings as to the topographic, geological, and climatic conditions to justify the amendment to these codes.
+Whereas State law requires that a city must adopt specific findings as to the topographic, geological, and climatic conditions to justify the amendment to these codes;

-Now Therefore, the City Council of the City of Pasadena finds as follows
+Now Therefore, the City Council of the City of Pasadena finds as follows:

-1 With respect to the amendments to the state code as set forth in Sections 14 04 102, 110, 115, 258, and 315 below,
+1. With respect to the amendments to the State code as set forth in Sections 14.04.110, 115, 258, 265, 315,

-Justification: Topographic and Climatic Pasadena's hillside areas have narrow and winding access roads, which makes timely response by large fire suppression vehicles difficult Additionally, long periods of dry, hot weather, combined with unpredictable seasonal winds (Santa Ana wind conditions) result in increased exposure to fire risk.
-These amendments prohibit the use of wood as exterior wall and roof covering material in very high, high and moderate fire hazard areas and require other exterior wall finishes and roofing materials to have a class A assembly.
-This will reduce the potential for rapid spread of fire throughout the city during periods of strong seasonal winds.
+Justification: Topographic and Climatic, Pasadena's hillside areas have narrow and winding access roads, which makes timely response by large fire suppression vehicles difficult.
+Additionally, long period of dry, hot weather, combined with unpredictable seasonal winds (Santa Ana wind conditions) result in increased exposure to fire risk.
+These amendments prohibit the use of wood as exterior wall and roof covering material in very high, high and moderate fire hazard areas and require other exterior wall finishes and roofing materials to have a Class A assembly.
+This will reduce the potential for rapid spread of fire throughout the City during periods of strong seasonal winds.

-2 With respect to the amendments to the state codes as set forth in Section 14 04 400 below,
+With respect to the amendments to the State Code as set forth in Sections 14.04.400 below,

-Justification Climatic: Because of the risk of delays in fire rescue response time due to traffic congestion and due to the high number of swimming pools within close proximity to small children because of local climate which makes pool ownership desirable, pool barriers are necessary Additionally, the amendments correct an administrative error in the State's adoption which intended to provide pool barriers.
-The amendments are consistent with barrier requirements previously in force in the City of Pasadena.
+Justification: Climatic, Because of the risk of delays in fire rescue response time due to traffic congestion and due to the high number of swimming pools within close proximity to small children and because of local climate which makes pool ownership desirable, pool barriers are necessary.
+Additionally, the amendments are consistent with barrier requirements previously in force in the City of Pasadena.

-3 With respect to the amendments to the state codes as set forth in Sections 14 04 120, 130, 140, 145, 147, 150, 155, 160, 170, 175, 180, 205, 210, 215, 216, 220, 225, 235, 260, 267, 275, 282, 285, 290, 295, and 305 below,
+3. With respect to the amendments to the State Code as set forth in Sections 14.04.120, 130, 140, 145, 147, 150, 160, 170, 175, 180, 210, 215, 216, 225, 235, 250, 260, 267, 275, 282, 285, 290, 295,

 Justification: Geologic.
-Pasadena is situated primarily on the Sierra Madre fault near the base of the San Gabriel Mountains.
+Pasadena is situated primarily on the Sierra Madre Fault near the base of the San Gabriel Mountains.
 Other faults near or in the city are the Eagle Rock fault (originally termed the San Rafael fault), Verdugo Hills fault, and Elysian Park fault.
 Said faults are generally considered major Southern California earthquake faults which may experience rupture at any time.
 Review of damage resulting from the January 17, 1994 Northridge Earthquake revealed significant damage to many buildings throughout the Southern California region.
 The referenced amendments are necessary to implement improved design standards, to use current recognized standards and referenced recently published, and to reduce the risk of personal injury, loss of life and property damage within structures.

-4 With respect to the amendments to the state code as set forth in Sections 14 04 165, 185, 190, 217, 270, and 280 below,
+4. With respect to the amendments to the state code as set forth in Sections 14.04.165, 185, 190, 217, 220, 270, 280,